dqnguyen59/QuantumFieldSimulator/README.md

 <p>
-  I am not a physicist and I have very little knowledge of the formulas used as shown in Wikipedia: <a href="https://en.wikipedia.org/wiki/Quantum_field_theory" target="_blank" rel="nofollow noopener noreferrer">Quantum field theory</a>.
+  I have a little knowledge of the formulas used as shown in Wikipedia: <a href="https://en.wikipedia.org/wiki/Quantum_field_theory" target="_blank" rel="nofollow noopener noreferrer">Quantum field theory</a>.
   After much trial and error, I've found that the above formula works pretty well for simulating waves and double-slit experiments.
 </p>
 <p>